-- Go to this link and download the troubleshooting tool
+- Access Microsoft’s website and download the troubleshooting tool.

 As I said, this tool doesn’t have to be used only for blocking driver updates, as it can block all other unwanted updates in Windows 10.